adamant/adamant.language.reference/ideas.md

 ## Returns That Can't be Ignored

 Part of the Midori project's safety came from not being able to ignore the return value of a function except by explicit statement.
 This had the effect of ensuring that return codes and error results couldn't be ignored.
 If my error model includes Result<void> then it is possible people could ignore that.
 Perhaps there should be some special handling to say that certain types shouldn't be ignored when returned.

+# Obsolete Feature Ideas

+## `if not` and `while not`

+*Obsolete Reason:* adoption of control flow requiring blocks but not parenthesis (Rust style) means that this feature doesn't really makes sense as it is already essentially supported because control flow statements don't have parenthesis.

+Languages like Ruby have inverted control flow with `until(condition)` for `while(not condition)` and `unless(condition)` for `if(not condition)`.
+In languages without that there is often a need for an extra set of parens which can be ugly and confusing (i.e. `if(not(a and b)) statement;`.
+What if the language allowed a not outside the required parens?
+So that could become `if not(a and b) statement;`.
+Of course, if we switch to control flow not requiring parens this becomes a non-issue (i.e. `if not(a and b) { statement; }`).
+Though there is some extra clarity when parens are required, because you know the not must apply to the whole condition, not just the first part of it.